 Losses of TCE from C-400 area operations, burial grounds, and waste disposal facilities to the shallow subsurface resulted in storage and vertical transport of TCE and dissolved TCE through the UCRS to the RGA.
 In the RGA, TCE losses resulted in the development of three TCE groundwater plumes at the PGDP: the Northwest, Northeast and Southwest Plumes.
 The Northwest TCE-99Tc Plume extends approximately three and half miles from the C-400 building to the south side of Tennessee Valley Authority (TVA) property near the Ohio River.
 The Northwest Plume exits the northwest corner of PGDP industrial area.
 The Northeast Plume exits the PGDP industrial area along the eastern PGDP industrial area and extend approximately The Southwest Plume also contains technetium-99 in addition to TCE.
 The southwest plume is generally contained on DOE industrial site and DOE reservation property.

+Technetium-99 (Tc-99)

 In oxygenated near neutral pH water, such as RGA groundwater, technetium should exist in the +7 valence state.
 TcO4- is one of the more common aqueous Tc (VII) species (Icenhower et al. 2010, p.
 728).
-TcO4- is extremely soluble in water, very mobile in most aerobic groundwaters and is usually resistant to coprecipitation and sorption (Icenhower et al. 2010, 723, 730; Bolsunovskii et al. 2010, 1220; Kumar et al. 2007, 229).
+TcO4- is extremely soluble in water, very mobile in most aerobic groundwater and is usually resistant to co-precipitation and sorption (Icenhower et al. 2010, 723, 730; Bolsunovskii et al. 2010, 1220; Kumar et al. 2007, 229).
 However, observations of the Tc-99 groundwater plumes at the PGDP, groundwater flow rates and the porosities of the subsurface materials suggest that the Tc-99 is not moving as quickly through the subsurface as it should if it were indeed extremely soluble and non-sorptive (“conservative”).
 So, some, albeit minor, sorption of Tc-99 on subsurface rocks, sediments and soils is probably occurring.

+Trichloroethene (TCE)

-TCE and cis-1,2-dichlorethene (cis-DCE), trans-1,2-dichlorethene (trans-DCE), 1,1-dichloroethene (1,1-DCE) and vinyl chloride, are among the major contaminants of concern at the PGDP.
-Typical treatment methods for contaminated groundwater include air stripping, sparging, iron nanoparticles, carbon sorption, and surface bioreactors. ontaminated soils and sediments unsaturated zones are typically vented.
+TCE and TCE degradation products cis-1,2-dichlorethene (cis-DCE), trans-1,2-dichlorethene (trans-DCE), 1,1-dichloroethene (1,1-DCE) and vinyl chloride, are among the major contaminants of concern at the PGDP.
+Typical treatment methods for TCE-contaminated groundwater include pump and treat with effluent treatment, air stripping, sparging, iron nanoparticles, carbon sorption, and surface bioreactors.
+TCE contaminated soils and sediments in shallow unsaturated zones are typically vented or excavated.
 In-situ bioremediation may be done on subsurface materials above and below the water table (Tlusty 1999).
-PGDP TCE , remediation efforts involved the installation of four pump-and-treat wells in the extensive northwestern plume in 1995.
+Relative to PGDP aquifer TCE contamination, initial remediation efforts involved the installation of four pump-and-treat wells in the extensive northwestern plume in 1995.
 The main purpose of the wells was not to remediate the groundwater, but to prevent the chlorinated ethenes from spreading further in the subsurface until effective remediation methods could be identified and implemented (KRCEE 2011, 16-17).

-Figure .
+Figure 3.
 Northwest, southwest, and northeast TCE plumes at the PGDP